gjcooper/VAULT/03_projects/Bayesian-Belief response time model.md

 $$
 v_t = v_s*v_o
 $$
 This could be modelled with $v_s$ going from $0 \leq x \leq \infty$ where a value == 1 shows no practice effects, and value < 1 shows a slowing down over time and a value > 1 shows a speeding up over time.
+Check out some of [[Nathan Evans]] recent work on DDM with a function form fit to a DDM (linear or more likely power law/exponential covering things like practice effects).

 # Initial plans